OpenNHM/OpenNHM_Homepage/content/posts/Announce1stPublicWorkshop.md

 **8. March at 11:00**.

 The workshop will be held online, details with links to all necessary information will be posted on this homepage.
+We will cover the basic usage of AvaFrame via the AvaFrame QGis Connector and give you some background information.
 So if you want to learn how to use AvaFrame or have questions about it, we look forward to your participation!

 Your AvaFrame core team